JunyaQ/WeatherAPI/README.md

 AND five days forecastes under the large box<br/>

 FOR the current weather box<br/>
-SHOWING city name (same as searching),date, icom represents the weather, temperature in F, wind speed in MPH, humidity and UV index<br.>
+SHOWING city name (same as searching),date, icon represents the weather, temperature in F, wind speed in MPH, humidity and UV index<br.>

 WHEN viewing the UV index, it has its own background color<br/>
 WHEN UV index <3, showing green,<br/>